|

 monophonic conversion.
 If these methods really worked, however, there

-would be many more programs out there that claim to convert music.
+would be many more programs out there that claim to automatically

 Due to the inherent limitations of the